bellobambo/vault_fe/README.md

 # Vault

-Vault is a Sui-based DeFi, budgeting, and payments platform for student treasury management and category-based capital allocation.
+Vault is a Sui-based DeFi, budgeting, and payments platform for student treasury management and category-based funds allocation.

-Users deposit SUI into a budget vault, split it into categories, spend from those categories with onchain rules, rebalance idle funds, and save financial records with Walrus/MemWal.
+Users deposit SUI into a budget vault, split it into categories, spend and swap from those categories with onchain rules, rebalance idle funds, and save financial records with Walrus/MemWal.

 ## Problem Vault Solves